core-wg/resource-directory/point-to-point-responses.md

 * RDs that are deployed without overarching coordination can opt for the Opportunistic Resource Directory approach that is being explored in draft-amsuess-core-resource-directory-extensions, where one RD yields to the other.
-The above replication steps make that transition smooth.
+The error handling steps in RD make that transition smooth.

 But long story short, this draft does not attempt to solve them.